How Congress is alienating itself from Opposition by not supporting AAP in Delhi standoff

 New Delhi, June 18: As the tug-of-war between the Aam Aadmi Party (AAP) and Delhi Lieutenant Governor Anil Baijal continues for the last few days, it is the Congress which is looking alienated from the rest of the anti-Bharatiya Janata Party (BJP) forces.

 It has been a week since Delhi chief minister Arvind Kejriwal and a few of his colleagues from the AAP are sitting in a dharna at the LG's office in the national capital.
-They want to meet Baijal to ask him to end the four-month-long "boycott" of the IAS officers against the AAP government and give LG's permission for a doorstep delivery system.
+They want to meet Baijal to ask him to end the four-month-long "boycott" of the IAS officers against the AAP government and get the LG's permission for a doorstep delivery system.

 However, the LG is in no mood to listen to the demands of the AAP government and in fact, Baijal has stopped coming to his office since Kejriwal and his men have been sitting in a "sofa protest" inside his office.
 Reports say the LG is "temporarily" running his office from his residence only.